feast-dev/feast/docs/getting-started/concepts/data-ingestion.md

 Ingesting from batch sources is only necessary to power real-time models.
 This is done through **materialization**.
 Under the hood, Feast manages an _offline store_ (to scalably generate training data from batch sources) and an _online store_ (to provide low-latency access to features for real-time models).

-A key command to use in Feast is the `materialize_incremental` command, which fetches the latest values for all entities in the batch source and ingests these values into the online store.&#x20;
+A key command to use in Feast is the `materialize_incremental` command, which fetches the latest values for all entities in the batch source and ingests these values into the online store.

 Materialization can be called programmatically or through the CLI: